jerryryle/CaptainHookLL/README.md

 # CaptainHookRaw
-Quick and dirty Win32 application that demonstrates system-wide keyboard hooking via raw device input with a notification icon app.
+Quick and dirty Win32 application that demonstrates system-wide, low-level keyboard hooking with a notification icon app.

 Built with Visual Studio Community 2017